Last Ninja 3

-Last Ninja 3 is an action-adventure video game that was developed and published by System 3 for the Commodore 64, Amiga, Atari ST in 1991.
+Last Ninja 3 is an action-adventure video game developed and published by System 3 for the Commodore 64, Amiga, Atari ST in 1991 and the Amiga CD32 in 1993.
 It is a sequel to the 1988 game Last Ninja 2.

 Development and release

-The Amiga and Atari ST versions of Last Ninja 3, as developed by System 3, began development in September 1990, and were released in the March 1991 for the Amiga and Atari ST; a DOS version was in development and announced for the same month, but was never released.
+The Amiga and Atari ST versions of Last Ninja 3, as developed by System 3, began development in September 1990, and were released in the March 1991 for the Amiga and Atari ST. The game was originally writen for the Amiga, and it was the basis for the Atari ST version.

 Adrian Cale, the co-director of Last Ninja 3, stated that the game was conceived because "the Ninja games have almost become a genre in their own right.
 People buy them because they specifically want that type of game. ... years ago Last Ninja was state of the art on 8-bit machines, we're now trying to make it state of the art on 16-bit".
 Unlike its predecessors, Last Ninja 3 may have more than one enemy on-screen at once.
 Alongside this, the enemy AI was improved: Stan Schembri, a designer for Last Ninja 3, said that they are "a lot more intelligent", further stating that "they attempt to react to the way you move.
 In Ninja 2 if you were fighting that was it.
 In this one if you make a slight move, an enemy will try to come round to fight you from the back".
 Last Ninja 3 was designed with arcade-style gameplay in mind: this manifests in the form of changes to Ninja 3's combat, and the addition of bosses.
 Due to these gameplay changes, the game's joystick controls are also altered: while previous Last Ninja games have controls for turning and moving separately, the protagonist now faces and moves in the same direction the stick is pushed.